 Unfortunately, some risks may come with this popular pleasure.
 Grilling meats at high temperatures results in the formation of heterocyclic amines (HCAs) and polycyclic aromatic hydrocarbons (PAHs), chemicals that form when meat — including beef, pork, fish or poultry — is cooked at high temperatures.
 According to the National Cancer Institute, HCAs and PAHs have been found to be mutagenic, which means they cause changes in DNA that may increase the risk of cancer.

-“In epidemiology studies, increased risks have been observed with frequent consumption and larger portion sizes of well-done or charred meat cooked at high temperatures,” says Christine Ambrosone, PhD, Professor of Oncology; Senior Vice President, Population Sciences; and Chair, Cancer Prevention and Control at Roswell Park Cancer Institute.
+“In epidemiology studies, increased risks have been observed with frequent consumption and larger portion sizes of well-done or charred meat cooked at high temperatures,” says Christine Ambrosone, PhD, Professor of Oncology; Senior Vice President, Population Sciences; and Chair, Cancer Prevention and Control at Roswell Park Comprehensive Cancer Center.
 “HCAs are formed when meat (beef, pork, lamb or chicken) is cooked to well-done, so less cooking time at lower temperatures will reduce HCA levels.
 PAHs result from charring meat, so either not getting char on the meat or scraping off the burnt bits will help to reduce PAHs.”

 Dr. Ambrosone encourages balancing meals so that meat does not play a central role.
 “Keep your plate colorful with a variety of fresh vegetables and whole grains.
 Fish and chicken are probably better options for animal protein, but we can also get enough protein from whole grains eaten with legumes, such as beans or lentils.”